jcrucesdeveloper/TEDISA/docs/type_system_second_iteration.md

 ### Example 8: torch.expand

 Returns a new view of the self tensor with singleton dimensions expanded to a larger size.
 Tensor can be also expanded to a larger number of dimensions, and the new ones will be appended at the front.
 For the new dimensions, the size cannot be set to -1.

+Some considerations:

-Passing -1 as the size for a dimension means not changing the size of that dimension.
+- Passing -1 as the size for a dimension means not changing the size of that dimension.

-This function is a method of the tensor, not a torch function
+- This function is a method of the tensor, not a torch function

-- `input` (`Tensor`): The input tensor.

 **Parameters:**